0xMehedi/the-newcomer/README.md

    It would also make it difficult for the leader to make decisions in a timely manner.

    Of course, this does not mean that the leader is infallible.
-   If the leader makes a decision that is harmful to the clan, the clan members should feel free to speak up and express their concerns.
+   If the leader makes a decision that is harmful to the clan, players should feel free to speak up and express their concerns.
    However, ultimately, the decision of the leader is final.

 1. **The leader and the co-leader's may make exceptions to the rules on a case-by-case basis.**

    The leader and the co-leader's may make exceptions to the rules on a case-by-case basis to allow for flexibility and fairness.
    There will always be situations that are not covered by the rules, or situations where the strict application of the rules would be unfair.
-   By allowing the leader and the co-leaders to make exceptions, the clan can ensure that all members are treated fairly.
+   By allowing the leader and the co-leaders to make exceptions, the clan can ensure that all players are treated fairly.

-1. **Be respectful and helpful to all clan members.**
+1. **Be respectful and helpful to everyone in the clan.**

-   Please be respectful and helpful to all clan members.
+   Please be respectful and helpful to everyone in the clan.
-   This will help to create a positive and supportive environment, improve communication and teamwork, and attract and retain new members.
+   This will help to create a positive and supportive environment, improve communication and teamwork, and attract and retain new players.

 1. **Harassment or bullying is not tolerated.**